 If you have been exposed: This material is presented for information only.
 This is NOT an interactive program.
 You will need to make the telephone calls or carry out the activities as described in the protocol (below).
 You can NOT fill out the form on the Web.
 Please review the information.
 If you have further questions, please call 319.335.8392 and ask to speak to the Nurse Manager about the Blood and Body Fluid Exposure Protocol.
 More...

-The SHW Clinical Outreach office will open on August 24, and will be located in the lower level of the IMU (room G103).
-The unit will be staffed by Registered Nurses and will function as a resource area for students.
+The SHW Clinical Outreach office is located in the lower level of the IMU (room G103).
+The unit is staffed by Registered Nurses and functions as a resource area for students.
 Services offered include vaccinations, assistance filling out forms, help with scheduling an appointment at the main clinic, and providing information and answers to students who have questions or need guidance on health issues.
 Clinical Outreach has primary responsibility for new student orientation, screening of incoming international students, managing health science student requirements, and for coordination and management of any infectious disease outbreaks or issues on campus.

-Student Health & Wellness provides complete and confidential gynecological services.
+Student Health & Wellness provides confidential gynecological services.
 This includes pelvic exams, Pap smears, contraceptive information, prescription contraception, pregnancy testing, FREE condoms and dental dams, and emergency contraception.
-Colposcopies, LEEP Procedures, and IUD/Nexplanon implantations are also available services at Student Health & Wellness.
+IUD/Nexplanon implantation is also available at Student Health & Wellness.
 Counseling and education are provided to meet the total health needs of women students at The University of Iowa.

 Want some help deciding what birth control may be right for you, before making an appointment?
 Click here to help you decide what form meets your unique needs!